Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(person.name); // Output: still "Alice" (original not affected) console.log(person.address.city); // Output: still "New York" (deep copy for nested object)
 ```

+Time Complexity: O(n) - The complexity of Lodash's cloneDeep function is similar to the recursive function, as it also iterates through all properties of the object recursively, creating copies as it goes.

 ##### Explanation:
 The recursive function handles various data types (primitives, arrays, objects) and considers circular references.
 Third-party libraries like Lodash often provide well-tested deep copy functionalities.